Wandergrift/Exterminatus/README.md

 Changes:
-- new hero: captain and priest
+- new hero: general and priest